-I started using a different pair of snowshoes this year, switching from a pair of MSR Lightning Ascents to a pair of Evo Ascent Snowshoes, also from MSR.
-While the Lightning Ascents are great snowshoes for New England winter hiking and snowshoeing (click for my review), I needed a shorter, more maneuverable snowshoe for winter bushwhacking in dense vegetation.
+I started using a different pair of snowshoes a few years ago, switching from a pair of MSR Lightning Ascents to a pair of Evo Ascent Snowshoes, also from MSR.
+While the Lightning Ascents are great snowshoes for mountainous winter hiking and snowshoeing, I needed a more durable more maneuverable snowshoe for off-trail bushwhacking in dense vegetation.

 Don’t get me wrong, the MSR Lightning Ascent is a bomber snowshoe that excels on mountainous terrain and hiking trails and I plan to keep using my current pair for that purpose.
 But the off-trail nature of bushwhacking requires a very different set of capabilities from a snowshoe including unibody construction to avoid getting hung up on brush.

 I dived into bushwhacking at the beginning of last winter and have continued doing it since.
 A four-season sport, it is slightly easier in winter because the leaves have fallen off the trees and the heavy forest understory is covered with snow.

 While bushwhacking builds on all of your hiking skills, it is really hard on gear, puncturing, tearing, and scratching your clothes and equipment.
 It’s rare when I don’t come home from a bushwhack without shedding blood or ripping up some gear.

 When it comes to snowshoes for bushwhacking, less is more.
 Shorter length snowshoes are much more maneuverable through dense brush than long ones despite the fact that they provide less flotation in deep powder.
 Plus snowshoes with a smaller surface area are actually easier to pull out of deep powder than bigger ones.
 Further, climbing aids, like the MSR’s televator bails are even more important than normal because off-trail routes can be very steep, unlike graded hiking trails.